wp-plugins/disable-feeds/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Bugfix: Missing global variable caused error when feed URL were set to 404.

 = 1.3 =
 * More robust feed redirection.
 In some rare cases, WordPress fails to automatically redirect the user to the parent content.
 If this happens, the plugin now attempts a redirect by parsing the URL and removing the feed portion manually.
 Most installations will not be affected.